Ashton Clemmons

-Ashton Wheeler Clemmons (born September 2, 1983) is a Democratic member of the North Carolina House of Representatives.
-Clemmons has represented the 57th district (including constituents in north-central Guilford County) since 2019.
+Ashton Wheeler Clemmons (born September 2, 1983) is a former Democratic member of the North Carolina House of Representatives.
+Clemmons represented the 57th district (including constituents in north-central Guilford County) from 2019 to 2024.
+She also served as the Deputy Minority Leader from 2023 to 2024.

 Education and career

 Clemmons was born in Alamance County, North Carolina.
 She earned her bachelor's degree from the University of North Carolina at Chapel Hill, her master's in school leadership from Harvard University, and her doctorate of education from the University of North Carolina at Greensboro.
 She has worked as a school principal in Rockingham and Guilford counties and as assistant superintendent of the Thomasville City Schools.
 She lives in Greensboro, North Carolina.

 Clemmons won the election on November 6, 2018 from the platform of Democratic Party.
 She secured sixty-eight percent of the vote while her closest rival Republican Troy Lawson secured thirty-three percent.
-She was re-elected in 2020.
+She was re-elected in 2020 and 2022.
+At the start of the 2023-2024 Session, Clemmons was selected to be the Deputy Minority Leader.